alexmalyutindev/urp-height-fog/REPORT.md

 - Feature is using URP's DepthCopy `_CameraDepthTexture` for fog calculation, and ColorCopy `_CameraOpaqueTexture` for blending.
 - Instead of using direct AlphaBlend mode in shader, I'm using manual blending with `_CameraOpaqueTexture`, that gives slightly better results on Mali chip.

+## Details:
-### Details:
+### Queue and Transparency
 The fog rendered in one DrawCall at `RenderPassEvent.BeforeRenderingTransparents` as a full screen effect, right after `Skybox` and before `Transparents` pass.
 The pass uses Queue to be able to use DepthCopy and ColorCopy buffers, that made after Opaque and AlphaTest geometry.
 With such queue, the feature doesn't properly interact with Transparent geometry.

 Alternative solution to support Transparent geometry, it is moving fog calculation into Transparent shader, but it will be more costly and AlphaBlend still will present more visual issues.<br>